 Nancy Bavor is our appraiser for this year’s show.
 She holds a Bachelors degree in art history from Northwestern University and a Masters degree from the University of Nebraska, Lincoln in the History of Textiles/Quilt Studies Emphasis.
 Her Masters thesis explores the origins and development of the art quilt in California.
 She lectures nationally on quilts and quilt history and is an American Quilter’s Society Certified Appraiser of Quilted Textiles.
 She serves on the Boards of Studio Art Quilt Associates and the Quilt Alliance.
+She is currently the Executive Director of the San Jose Museum of Quilts and Textiles.

 Why get quilts appraised?